Contact

 • children reside in another country

-• one of the partners wishes to move abroad
+• one of the partners wishes to move abroad (see also relocation)

-The jurisdiction of the court is generally assessed on the basis of European regulations, such as the Brussels II-ter Regulation and national rules of private international law.
+The jurisdiction of the court in an international divorce is generally established on the basis of European regulations, including the Brussels II-ter Regulation, and national rules of private international law.
+The following factors play a role:

 • the habitual residence of one or both spouses